GAMEPLAY, RULES AND ERRATA

-Each hero, leader, companion and vehicle has its own individual name and each name may appear only once in a battlegroup.
-Troops are the exception: there may be up to two of them within one battlegroup.
+Each hero, band leader, and apprentice has their own individual name, and each name can only appear once in a battlegroup.
+Squads are an exception and can be represented twice within the same battlegroup.

-Each unit has its own profile card which details various attributes, such as range, defense or the amount of attacks, as well as their individual abilities.
+Each unit has its own profile card with various attributes such as range, resistance, and number of attacks, as well as its individual skills.